 ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for these specific types of cancer.
+This section tells you the treatments that are the standard of care for these types of cancer.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Nasal cavity and paranasal sinus cancer can often be cured, especially if found early.
 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, such as how the person feels, looks, talks, eats, and breathes.

 Descriptions of the most common treatment options for nasal cavity and paranasal sinus cancer are listed below.
-The three main treatment options are surgery, radiation therapy, and chemotherapy.
+The 3 main treatment options are surgery, radiation therapy, and chemotherapy.
 One of these treatments, or a combination of them, may be used.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
-Learn more about making treatment decisions.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

-The goal of surgery is to remove all of the tumor and leave negative margins (no trace of cancer in the healthy tissue).
-However, it’s usually not possible to completely remove the cancer with an operation, so additional treatments may be necessary.
-This may include more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.
+The goal of surgery is to remove all of the tumor and leave no trace of cancer in the healthy tissue, also called negative margins.
+It’s usually not possible to completely remove the cancer during an operation, so additional treatments may be necessary.
+This may include more than 1 operation to remove the cancer and to help restore the appearance and function of the affected tissues.

 Common types of surgery for nasal cavity and paranasal sinus cancer include: